adrian-willow/random_visual_novel/README.md

 # disclaimer
 This project was created using the Nightly Build of Ren'Py.
-Expect some bugs.
+So expect some bugs to occur.

-I'm mostly working in my spare time.
-Which is not a lot sometimes.
-So don't expect updates to come out very fast.
+Don't expect updates to come out very fast.

 Sorry for grammar mistakes.